 The definitions of cheating and plagiarism and the penalties for violating standards of student conduct pertaining to cheating and plagiarism will be published in all schedules of classes, the college catalog, the student handbook, and the faculty handbook.
 Faculty members are encouraged to include the definitions and penalties in their course syllabi.

 Student Discipline Procedures

-References: AP 5520 Education Code, Sections 66017, 66300, 72122, 76030 and 76032
+References: AP 5520 Education Code, Sections 66017, 66300, 72122, 76030 and 76032 ed to substitute for criminal or civil proceedings that may be initiated by other agencies.

 I. General Provisions